d12frosted/elpa-mirror/gnu/denote-readme.txt

   session).

-  To visit backlinks to the current note via the minibuffer, use `denote-link-find-backlink'.
+  To visit backlinks to the current note via the minibuffer, use `denote-find-backlink'.
 This is an alternative to placing backlinks in a dedicated buffer ([The backlinks’ buffer]).

-[Extending Denote] See section 11
+[Extending Denote] See section 12

 [The backlinks’ buffer] See section 7.6